AMartins87/mythos/README.md

 # **Agile planning**
 The development of this project was managed and implemented using GitHub project Kanban board and can be located [**here**](https://github.com/AMartins87/mythos/projects/1).

-User stories were labelled as **Must Have**, **Nice to have** and later I reated **future development** label.
+User stories were labeled as **Must Have**, **Nice to have**, and later I created **future development** label.
 Documentation like README and TESTING md files were assigned **documentation** label.

 ![Kanban](media/images/kanban_project_issues.JPG)

 ## **Future development**

-As listed on my Kanban board, I'd to implement few new features in a future.
-One of them being password and usernam reset function in case the site users forget these.
+As listed on my Kanban board, I'd to implement a few new features in the future.
+One of them is the password and username reset function in case the site users forget these.

-I would like for users to be able to amend their account details as well as be able to delete their account.
+I would like for users to be able to amend their account details as well as be able to delete their accounts.

-And lastly, I would also like to be able delete user comments if they would against published community guidelines.
+And lastly, I would also like to be able to delete user comments if they would against published community guidelines.

 ---